Strzok-Page texts on 'media leak strategy' fuel Trump fury at DOJ: 'NOTHING is being done'

 Carter Page has not been charged with any wrongdoing.
 Heavily redacted documents have since shown that a dossier written by ex-British spy Christopher Steele and funded by the Democratic National Committee and Hillary Clinton campaign played a key role in obtaining the FISA warrant to surveil him beginning in October 2016.

 The FBI and DOJ declined to comment on the latest letter.
-Fox News also reached out to lawyers for Strzok and Page; they did not immediately respond to requests for comment.

 It comes after Meadows last month touched off a firestorm by claiming on Twitter that his office had information suggesting the FBI leaked information to the press and used the resulting articles to help obtain surveillance warrants.